jinsung-kim/jinsung-kim.github.io/_posts/2022-06-07-The-Hidden-Life-of-Trees.md

 ---
+layout: post
+title: The Hidden Life of Trees
 published: true
 ---
 > An organism that is too greedy and takes too much without giving anything in return destroys what it needs for life.